meowosaurus/aa-simplewiki/README.md

 # SimpleWiki

 A simple wiki system for alliance auth.
+It supports multiple pages with different subsections.
+Every page and every subsection can have their own icon.

 ![Showcase](https://i.imgur.com/ALZZ7Bs.png)